ioccc-src/winner/2014/maffiodo2/README.md

 ### Screen size

-If you have a terminal geometry than if different from the common 80x25 you can modify the *output width* by changing the value of the first variable:
+If you have a terminal geometry than is different from the common 80x25 you can modify the *output width* by changing the value of the first variable:

 ```c
 d=80,